Optimization of laser-driven proton acceleration in a near-critical-density plasma: Results

-The electron density profile derived from this equation is plotted as the blue curve in Fig. 4(a).
-An approximate solution is
+The electron density profile derived from this equation is plotted as the blue curve in Fig.~4(a).
+The left of Eq.~10 approximates $\beta^2/(2-2\beta)$, and then we get an approximate solution

-shown as the red curve, where $K=ea_0 /m_p c^2$.
-For fixed areal density and laser parameters, protons with cutoff energies exceeding 700 MeV, a 88.7\% increase over conventional targets, are generated with this down-ramp behind a 1.5-$\mu$m-thick target, as evidenced by the spectrum in Fig. 4(b).
+as represented by the red curve in Fig.~4(a), where $K=2\sqrt{2} eE_0 /m_p c^2$.
+The slope of this approximate solution is designed to be steeper than the numerically solved solution, as the laser plasma interaction may result in the expansion of the target and reshape the plasma profile.

+To validate this velocity-matching acceleration, we conduct additional simulations to verify the enhancement of proton energy.
+For a fixed areal density and laser parameters, a 0.8 $\mu$m focus laser is irradiated on a 1.5-$\mu$m-thick target with a uniform electron density of 20$n_c$ following this down-ramp.
+When a laser irradiates such a target, it first penetrates the uniform density region, exciting a strong electric field that imparts an initial velocity to the protons.
+Subsequently, the laser begins to interact with the down-ramp density region.
+As the laser propagates through the decreasing density profile, the electron density peak pushed by the laser radiation moves faster, thereby increasing the speed of the electric field to match the continuously increasing proton velocity.
+Protons are generated with a cutoff energy exceeding 600 MeV, a 61.3\% increase over the interaction of a 0.8 $\mu$m focus laser with a 7.5-$\mu$m-thick target, as evidenced by the spectrum in Fig.~4(b).

 Figures 4(c) and 4(d) illustrate the acceleration process with the proton velocity matching the accelerating field.
-Protons at the field front are reflected by a shock, then exceed the field and leave the acceleration region.
-These protons are unable to experience the electric field and thus no longer gain energy.
-Meanwhile, the field's rising velocity allows it to catch up with these protons, enabling further proton acceleration.
-Protons trailing the field experience stronger fields, continuously overtaking protons in front.
-This results in a distinct quasi-monoenergetic proton peak (50\% energy spread) in Fig. 4(b), in contrast to the exponential spectrum in TNSA.
-As the field drifts, its velocity increases while amplitude decays [Fig. 4(d)], maintaining proton-field velocity matching throughout the acceleration progress.
+Protons at the end of the accelerated beam experience stronger fields, continuously overtaking protons in front.
+This results in a distinct relatively-monoenergetic proton peak (about 50\% energy spread) in Fig.~4(b), in contrast to the exponential spectrum in TNSA.
+As the field drifts, its velocity increases while the amplitude decays (Fig.~4(d)), maintaining the proton-field velocity matching throughout the acceleration progress.
+In detail, some high-energy protons exceed the field and leave the acceleration region, as shown in Fig.~4(d).
+The dotted line in this figure represents the front edge of the accelerating field, demonstrating high-energy protons exceeding the field.
+These protons are unable to experience the electric field and thus no longer gain energy until the electric field catches up with them again.
+Then, the field's rising velocity allows it to catch up with these accelerated protons, enabling further proton acceleration.